TECHNICAL I ELECTRIC MOTOR CONTROLS

 When the reverse start button is pressed, current flows through the reverse contactor coil.

-The contact labeled "R-K(NO)" allows current to reach the stardelta part of the control circuit and the electric motor begins to run in reverse direction.
+The contact labeled "R-K(NO)" allows current to reach the star-delta part of the control circuit and the electric motor begins to run in reverse direction.

 The contacts labeled R-K(NC) and F-K(NC) are for interlock, they prevent the electric motor from accidentally switching between forward and reverse directions.